1. Number of Players - 7

 · Players on opposing team must be at least 7 m away from point of the corner kick.

-· Can score goal directly from a corner kick.
+· Kickers can score directly from a corner kick.

 Sliding tackles are forbidden.
-Players are onlt allowed to slide to block the ball as long as they are at least 1 meter away from opponent player.
-Sliding within 1 meter of an opponent player to be deemed dangerous play and a free kick to be awarded.
+Players are only allowed to slide to block the ball as long as they are at least 1 meter away from opponent player.
+Sliding within 1 meter of an opponent player to be deemed dangerous play and an indirect free kick to be awarded.

 Organization of the Competition

-The season is starting in June and there will be 8 teams in division.
+The season is starting in May and there will be 8 teams in each division.
 Each team will play the other teams in their division twice during the season.
 The last 8th week is Cup week.